parmar-mohit/School-App/Database/MySQl Setup Queries.md

 After these commands are executed successfully the mysql is setup and ready for the program.

-NOTE : Images for students will be stored in a directory named "Images" and filename for each image would be same as "SID" of student.
+NOTE : Images for students will be stored in a directory named "Student Images" and filename for each image would be same as "SID" of student.